Responsible Official: SVP and Dean for Campus Life

 The following procedures are designed to ensure continuity and effectiveness of the Committee:

 a.
-Except as provided with respect to the conflict resolution and mediation function outlined in section 8.14.5, seven members constitute a quorum.
+Except as provided with respect to the conflict resolution and mediation function outlined in section 8.14.4, 7 members constitute a quorum.
 In order for a quorum to exist, at least one faculty, one staff, and one student representative must be present.

 b.
 The Committee may authorize the creation of subcommittees to act for the Committee in any matter except for proposing changes to the Policy and submitting yearly reports.
-The University Senate must approve the membeship of any subcommittees if: 1) members of said subcommittees are not current approved Senate members, and 2) members of the subcommittees need to cast any actionable votes.
+The University Senate must approve the membership of any subcommittees if 1) members of said subcommittees are not current approved Senate members and 2) members of the subcommittees need to cast any actionable votes.

 c.
 The Committee or any subcommittee may invite other Community members to provide consultative services to the Committee for their areas of expertise.
 The opinions of invited members are non-binding and only serve to help inform the Committee in its decision-making.

 d.
 The Committee shall maintain a spirit of openness and transparency.
 Under certain conditions, the Committee shall respect the privacy of individuals over transparency to the broader community and shall maintain the right to declare its proceedings confidential.